schuchert/schuchert.github.io/_posts/2024-01-07-LaughingBuddhaBelly.md

 You can prime the pump by pushing your stomach out, and holding it out.
 While not as effective as coordinating your breath with your diaphragm, it is a quick way to signal to the body you'd like to start to calm down.

-This works becuase of the mind-body connection; it's a 2-way street.
-Much like if you smile, it will help to life your mood.
+This works because of the mind-body connection; it's a 2-way street.
+Much like if you smile, it will help to lift your mood.
 If you push your stomach out, it will tend to move your breathing to a pattern than stimulates the parasympathetic nervous system.

 It's also a good point of focus for practicing sitting meditation.